-A change from one graduate degree program to another requires a new application to the Graduate College.
+A change from one graduate degree program to another requires a new application to the Division of Graduate Studies.
 The usual admission procedures are followed.
-For details on matters relating to the application fee, see "Application Fee," page 496.
+For details on matters relating to the application fee, see "Application Fee," page 501.

-Readmission to the Graduate College
+Readmission to the Division of Graduate Studies

-Any graduate student who has not been in attendance at the university for one or more semesters must submit an application for readmission to the Graduate College.
+Any graduate student who has not been in attendance at the university for one semester must submit an application for readmission to the Division of Graduate Studies.
 The application should be submitted at least one month before the beginning of the semester in which the student plans to reenter.
-For details on readmission and other matters relating to the application fee, refer to the Application for Graduate Admission booklet, or access the Web site at www.asu.edu/graduate/admissions.
+For details on readmission and other matters relating to the application fee, access the Web site at www.asu.edu/graduate/admissions.